Vortex solutions in the presence of Dark Portals: Introduction

 \section{Introduction}

 One of the major issues in physics nowadays is how to extend the Standard Model (SM) such that successfully accounts for some missing pieces (neutrinos \cite{Gonzalez-Garcia:2002bkq}, strong CP \cite{Peccei:2006as}, among others) and also provides a solid dark matter candidate.
 From the particle physics point of view, effective field theories have been proposed in which one or more particles - scalars, vectors and/or fermions - from a hidden sector could emerge, potentially coupling to the visible sector through ``portals", interaction terms that open a channel between visible and hidden sectors that could leave imprints on relevant observables.
+Portals via the Higgs particle are very popular, because it allow for direct, renormalizable connection with the hidden sector.
 Such particles could then provide a stable candidate for dark matter.

-Extensions of an Abelian-Higgs model have been largely considered as a toy model in order to build theories beyond the Standard Model (SM).
-As it is well-known, such a model supports classical vortices \cite{Nielsen:1973cs} with very precisely known solutions \cite{deVega:1976xbp}.
-It seems then relevant to analyze whether such configurations still hold and under what circumstances once the Abelian-Higgs model is modified by the inclusion of portal terms.
-Moreover vortices could play an important role as dark strings.
-Indeed, cosmic string networks are are hypothetical one dimensional topological defects that could be formed during phase transitions in the early universe \cite{kolb2018early,vilenkin1994cosmic,hindmarsh1995cosmic,copeland2010cosmic,sakellariadou2005note}.
+Extensions of an Abelian-Higgs model have been largely considered as toy models in order to build theories beyond the Standard Model (SM) in the low energy limit.
+The U(1) Abelian-Higgs stands as a toy model for SM-like theories with a gauge group $SU(2)\times U(1)$.
+As it is well-known, such a model supports classical vortices \cite{Nielsen:1973cs} with very precisely known solutions \cite{deVega:1976xbp}. {Some examples of these kind of models are semi-local and electroweak vortices \cite{Vachaspati:1991dz,Achucarro:1999it,hindmarsh1995cosmic}.} Thus, it seems relevant to analyze whether such configurations still hold and under what circumstances once the Abelian-Higgs model is modified by the inclusion of portal terms.
+Moreover, Abelian-Higgs vortices could play an important role as dark strings.
+Indeed, cosmic string networks are hypothetical one dimensional topological defects that could be formed during phase transitions in the early universe \cite{Kibble:1980mv,kolb2018early,vilenkin1994cosmic,hindmarsh1995cosmic,copeland2010cosmic,sakellariadou2005note}.
 Then, string radiation might lead to a sizable population of non-thermal dark matter \cite{Brandenberger:1986vj, Vincent:1997cx, Matsunami:2019fss}.
 This mechanism has been particularly studied in connection with the existence of axions \cite{Harari:1987ht, Hagmann:2000ja,Wantz:2009mi, Hiramatsu:2010yu, Kawasaki:2014sqa, ramberg2019probing}, WIMPs \cite{Jeannerot:1999yn, Cui:2008bd} and hidden photons \cite{Long:2019lwl}.